 The CO2 impact of eliminating freight adds up fast.
-If we calculate the average CO2 emissions avoided by our wall to wall business model as well as nearby sites, this will represent -14,962 tons of CO2 year, the equivalent to 8,500 flights a year from London to New York on a Boeing 747.
+If we calculate the average CO2 emissions avoided by our wall to wall business model as well as nearby sites, this will represent -14,962* tons of CO2 per year, the equivalent to 8,500 flights a year from London to New York on a Boeing 747.

 If you don’t need to ship bottles, you don’t need to pack them.
-That means no more boxes, totes, gaylords, tape, stickers, bags, shrink wrap - secondary packaging goes away.
+That means no more boxes, totes, gaylords, tape, stickers, bags, shrink-wrap.
+Secondary packaging goes away.

 There is no need for extra material, no need to hire someone to pack and unpack.
 Embedding packaging manufacturing inside your operation reduces energy consumption, lowers machinery maintenance, and lowers your operating costs.

-With wall to wall, packaging production ramps up and down in synch with your operation, eliminating packaging inventory.
+With wall to wall, packaging production ramps up and down in sync with your operation, eliminating packaging inventory.
 Empty packaging never sits in a warehouse waiting for demand and your filling lines never wait for bottles to arrive.